About the ARA

 Director - Queensland

-Dr Claire Barrett works in Redcliffe which is situated 30km north of Brisbane.
+Dr Claire Barrett works in Redcliffe, 30km north of Brisbane.
 She graduated from University College London in 1987 and has been in Australia since 1991.
-In 1996 Dr Barrett was initiated a public specialist rheumatology service at Redcliffe Hospital.
-In addition she works in private practice with long-term friend and colleague Dr Laurel Young, and runs outreach clinics to Longreach and Mackay.
+In 1996 Dr Barrett initiated a public specialist rheumatology service at Redcliffe Hospital.
+In addition she works in private practice at Redcliffe and Northside Rheumatology and runs outreach clinics to Longreach and Mackay.
+She is a Senior Lecturer at University of Queensland.

 Director - Victoria